fab2s/floDl/docs/distributed/architecture.md

 | metrics | worker -> coord | `MetricsMsg` | epoch, avg_loss, batches_processed, share_complete_ms, samples_processed |
 | data | both | `RoundFrame` | tensor payloads (ParamSnapshot, AveragedParams) |

+These are the inner `GpuWorker`'s channels, and they are present in **both** paths -- the cluster path wraps the same `GpuWorker` and the `cluster_worker` bridge translates wire frames to and from them.
+So the cluster path's wire-side `Update { version, next_plan }` (schedule only) and the in-process `Update(AveragedParams)` are two different things: the param bridge synthesizes the latter from the data-channel star round-trip (view 4), the worker never sees the wire `Update` directly.

-The wire types are 1:1 mirrors of the in-process types with tensor handles removed; the relay's `MuxRecord` wraps these into one connection per host, and `RelayControlMsg` (Hello / HelloAck / RankExit) manages the relay-to-controller leg.
+The wire types are otherwise 1:1 mirrors of the in-process types with tensor handles removed; the relay's `MuxRecord` wraps these into one connection per host, and `RelayControlMsg` (Hello / HelloAck / RankExit) manages the relay-to-controller leg.

 > Source: `ddp_run/mod.rs` (`ControlMsg`, `TimingMsg`, `MetricsMsg`),
 > `controller.rs` (`RoundFrame`), `relay/mux.rs` (`MuxRecord`,